Langlands program: Objects

-There are a number of related Langlands conjectures.
-There are many different groups over many different fields for which they can be stated, and for each field there are several different versions of the conjectures.
-Some versions of the Langlands conjectures are vague, or depend on objects such as the Langlands groups, whose existence is unproven, or on the L-group that has several inequivalent definitions.
-Moreover, the Langlands conjectures have evolved since Langlands first stated them in 1967.
+The conjectures have evolved since Langlands first stated them.
+Langlands conjectures apply across many different groups over many different fields for which they can be stated, and each field offers several versions of the conjectures.
+Some versions are vague, or depend on objects such as Langlands groups, whose existence is unproven, or on the L-group that has several non-equivalent definitions.

-There are different types of objects for which the Langlands conjectures can be stated:
+Objects for which Langlands conjectures can be stated: